 In 2011, we launched ReWalk Rehabilitation for use in hospitals and rehabilitation centers in the United States and Europe.
-We began marketing ReWalk Personal in Europe with CE mark approval at the end of 2012 and received FDA clearance to market it in the United States in June 2014.
-As of July 1, 2014, we have placed 60 ReWalk Rehabilitation and 18 ReWalk Personal systems, 88% of which were purchased by our customers, and 12% of which were placed with clinics and distributors for training, market development and clinical testing.
+We began marketing ReWalk Personal in Europe at the end of 2012 and we expect to receive FDA clearance to market it in the United States during the second quarter of 2014.
+As of May 1, 2014, we have placed 53 ReWalk Rehabilitation and 15 ReWalk Personal systems, 87% of which were purchased by our customers.